RHilburn75/stock-analysis/README.md

 ### Coding Execution Time - Original vs. Refactored

 After running the codes and tracking the times in both the original code and the refactored code, I saw minimal time difference.
 I ran the code multiple times with different times.
 These times captured represent thimes captured the most.
+Improving the efficiency did not return the speed we were looking for.
+2017 times on the original code to the refactored code increased speed only 3%, while 2017 and 2018 speeds after refactoring lost time of -1%.

 Original Code Execution Time-
  - 2017